 Electronic data records related to Property are maintained in the Fixed Assets module of Banner in order to establish control and verify status.
 The PMO has data entry responsibility for these updates and will flag government owned items using the code for the Federal Government in the “Titled-To” data field.
 Where possible the asset record should include (1) manufacturer, model and serial numbers, (2) acquisition date and cost, (3) unit of measure and location, and (4) date of the most recent activity.

 Retention of backup documents related to Property is the responsibility of each department affiliated with their particular step in acquisition of the Property – the Responsible Department, Purchasing, Accounts Payable and Property Management.
-The OGCSR is responsible for interacting with governmental agencies regarding such documentation.
+The Research Office is responsible for interacting with governmental agencies regarding such documentation.

 5. Maintenance, Care and Accountability